edesto/edesto-dev/README.md

 3. **Board-specific** pin references, capabilities, and common pitfalls
 4. **Troubleshooting** guidance for common failures (port busy, baud mismatch, upload timeout)

 The debugging step is what makes this work.
-Your firmware prints structured serial output (`[READY]`, `[ERROR]`, `[SENSOR] key=value`) and the agent reads it to verify its own changes on real hardware.
+For example, your firmware prints structured serial output (`[READY]`, `[ERROR]`, `[SENSOR] key=value`) and the agent reads it to verify its own changes on real hardware.
 When you have additional debug tools installed, the agent can also drive them programmatically.

 ## Supported Toolchains